Rorschach test: Cultural differences

-Inkblots

-Below are the ten inkblots printed in Rorschach Test – Psychodiagnostic Plates, together with the most frequent responses for either the whole image or the most prominent details according to various authors.

 Usage

 United States

 The Rorschach test is used almost exclusively by psychologists.
-Forensic psychologists use the Rorschach 36% of the time.
+Up to 2007 forensic psychologists used the Rorschach 36% of the time.

 In custody cases, 23% of psychologists use the Rorschach to examine a child.

 Another survey found that 124 out of 161 (77%) of clinical psychologists engaging in assessment services utilize the Rorschach, and 80% of psychology graduate programs teach its use.

 Another study found that its use by clinical psychologists was only 43%, while it was used less than 24% of the time by school psychologists.

-During World War II, United States Army Medical Corps chief psychiatrist Dr. Douglas Kelley and psychologist Gustave Gilbert administered the Rorschach test to the 22 defendants in the Nazi leadership group prior to the first Nuremberg trials, and the test scores were published some decades later.
+During World War II, United States Army Medical Corps chief psychiatrist Douglas Kelley and psychologist Gustave Gilbert administered the Rorschach test to the 22 defendants in the Nazi leadership group prior to the first Nuremberg trials, and the test scores were published some decades later.